Clover vs. Square Rates: Pricing & Processing Fees Comparison in 2025

 Choosing the right point of sale (POS) system is a critical decision for any business owner, as it impacts everything from daily operations to profit margins.
 More often than not, price will be a major facet of that decision.

 In this article, we’ll dive into an in-depth comparison between two leading POS providers—Clover and Square.
-We’ll break down their pricing plans, processing fees, and the overall value they bring to the table.
+We’ll break down their pricing plans, processing fees, and the overall value they offer.
+Let’s explore which platform best suits you!

 Clover and Square both offer competitive rates, and each brings unique strengths and value points to the table.
 For example, Clover’s tiered pricing model is a go-to for businesses that need scalability, while Square’s free plan is a perfect launchpad for startups.
 Understanding these unique strengths can empower you to select the best POS system for your business.